 WHAT IS TRANSFER PRICING?

-The term ‘transfer pricing’ refers to the amount of money that is exchanged when two or more related company entities transact with each other.
-It is generally used in relation to multinational enterprises (MNEs) with multiple subsidiaries or divisions that can transfer intangible assets internally.
+Transfer pricing is the price that the related entities under common ownership decide upon for the internal exchange of goods, intangibles, resources or services.
+The term ‘transfer pricing’ is generally used in relation to multinational enterprises (MNEs) with multiple subsidiaries or divisions that can transfer tangible or intangible assets internally.
 To give an example, an MNE like Chevron Corporation has many subsidiaries – Texaco, Saudi Arabian Chevron Inc and Chevron Australia Pty Ltd, to name a few – all of which are able to transact with each other.
-So, transfer pricing is the amount that the related entities under common ownership decide upon for the internal exchange of intangibles, resources or services.
+In short, transfer pricing refers to the amount of money that is exchanged when two or more related company entities transact with each other.

 Transfer pricing regulations and guidelines

-MNEs need to be sure that they are complying with international regulations on transfer pricing, such as the Organisation for Economic Co-operation and Development (OECD) Base Erosion and Profit Shifting (BEPS) initiative.
-To do so, they must adhere to the arm’s length principle (outlined below).
+MNEs need to be sure that they are complying with international regulations on transfer pricing, such as the Organisation for Economic Co-operation and Development (OECD) base erosion and profit shifting (BEPS) initiative.
+The 2017 edition of the OECD Transfer Pricing Guidelines provides the latest practical advice about what MNEs must do in order to comply – for example, adhering to the arm’s length principle (outlined below).
 There are also official guidelines to help developing countries (e.g. South Africa, Brazil and Mexico) overcome the challenges associated with the lack of comparables data available for transfer pricing purposes and the accurate valuation of intangibles.
-They include A Toolkit for Addressing Difficulties in Accessing Comparables Data for Transfer Pricing Analyses (released in 2017 by the Platform for Collaboration on Tax) and the United Nations Practical Manual on Transfer Pricing for Developing Countries (2017).
+They include: A Toolkit for Addressing Difficulties in Accessing Comparables Data for Transfer Pricing Analyses (released in 2017 by the Platform for Collaboration on Tax); and the United Nations Practical Manual on Transfer Pricing for Developing Countries (released in 2017).

 The arm’s length principle